Optical Media Interface

 Computer Vision

-We are developing technologies that allow the computer to understand the scene by estimating the three-dimensional shape and material of the object based on the visual information captured by the camera.
-For this purpose, we use not only ordinary cameras, but also various cameras such as thermal camera, hyper-spectral camera, and Time-of-Flight camera.
-These technologies are required in the industrial areas such as self-driving car and product inspection.
+We are developing technologies that enable a computer to understand a scene by estimating the 3D shape and material of an object based on visual information captured by a camera.
+To do this, we use not only conventional cameras but also far-infrared cameras, hyperspectral cameras, and Time-of-Flight cameras that measure the distance to the object.
+The optical information measured by these cameras is analyzed using physical models and deep learning.
+This technology is needed in industries such as autonomous driving and product inspection.

 Computer Graphics